NickBlow/nick-blog/public/articles/i-have-mixed-feelings-about-llms/index.md

 The more familiar you are with programming, the more powerful AI is.

+## The fear of a blank page

+One hypothesis I have as well that is that LLMs make it easier to make that first step.
+If you are starting something, it's often hard to know where to start.
+If you can get an LLM to write the first line, you're no longer staring at a blank file.

+Some people are more susceptible to this than others - it requires self-discipline and motivation, especially if you're doing a side-project, to begin something.
+Intensely self-motivated people don't need a push, but many people do.

 ## Google's demise?

 One major factor in my increasing initial LLM usage was the massively degraded quality of Google search results.
 A few years ago, Google seemed almost magical in its ability to discover exactly what I was looking for.